heerapooja/project-clock/README.md

 # project-clock
-a simple clock using html, css and javascript
+An attractive looking clock using html, css and javascript